Ragnarson/ragnarson-blog/source/posts/2021-07-15-founding-impact-is-impact-in-services-even-possible.html.markdown

 We’re looking for ways to innovate our offer and bring the impact to the table also on the software development side - and that’s exactly what we discussed in this episode.

-If you want to find out more, watch the video below :point_down:
+If you want to find out more, watch the video below 👇

 <iframe width="100%" height="378" src="https://www.youtube.com/embed/M2RIOQADiWA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>